siddmittal/GEMpRF/README.md

-# GEM-pRF

 Welcome to **GEM-pRF** - a standalone, plug-and-play software for population receptive field (pRF) mapping, designed for **large-scale data analysis with high accuracy**.

 To understand the theoretical foundations and details of how the software works, please refer to our paper: 👉[Mittal et al (2025), ](https://www.biorxiv.org/content/10.1101/2025.05.16.654560v1)*[GEM-pRF: GPU-Empowered Mapping of Population Receptive Fields for Large-Scale fMRI Analysis](https://www.biorxiv.org/content/10.1101/2025.05.16.654560v1)*

-## 📖 Documentation
+## Documentation

 An official documentation is coming soon!
 Meanwhile, to get the mathematical foundation of the software, you may refer to the [GEM-pRF paper](https://www.biorxiv.org/content/10.1101/2025.05.16.654560v1).

-## 🚀 Installation
+## Installation

 GEM-pRF requires the GPU access for the data processing.
 At the moment, GEM uses CUDA libraries to acess/process data on NVIDIA GPUs.

 > \[!WARNING\]
 >